 We want to encourage more good quality, affordable and reliable childcare to give working families more childcare provision choices.
 This scheme will also help entrepreneurs to start up and run their own businesses.

 The Childcare Business Grants Scheme has been created to boost the provision of childcare in England.
 You can apply to the scheme if you are intending to set up a new childcare business and from 1 April 2015 you can apply if you either intending to set up a new childcare business or have already set one up and have been trading for less than 12 months, following award of your Ofsted/CMA (Childminder Agency) certificate.
 You can apply to the scheme to:

 - get a small grant to help you with the costs of getting trained and registered

-- access a business mentor, to support and advise you as you start your business
+- access a business mentor, to support and advise you as you start and/or grow your business

 - access business advice tailored to the childcare sector

 There are 3 types of grant you can apply for which depend on the type of childcare business you are setting up or have already established.
 From 1 April 2015 the amounts you can apply for are up to:

-You won’t be eligible for a grant if you set up your childcare business and have been trading for more than one year following award of your Ofsted/CMA certificate.
+You will be ineligible for a grant if you set up your childcare business and have been trading for more than one year following award of your Ofsted/CMA certificate.
 Grants are for England only and are not available for people intending to work as nannies or au pairs.

 Visit the childcare business grants scheme website to find out how to apply